GDQuest/website/content/post/2016/krita/new-in-krita-3.md

 All of this was made possible thanks to the community and the Kickstarter backers in particular.
 Speaking of which...

-{{< fig src="/img/post/krita/new-in-krita-3/support-krita-2016-kickstarter.jpg" alt="Support Krita's Kickstarter campaign: Let's Make Text and Vector Art Awesome!" link="https://www.kickstarter.com/projects/krita/krita-2016-lets-make-text-and-vector-art-awesome" >}}
+{{< figure src="/img/post/krita/new-in-krita-3/support-krita-2016-kickstarter.jpg" alt="Support Krita's Kickstarter campaign: Let's Make Text and Vector Art Awesome!" link="https://www.kickstarter.com/projects/krita/krita-2016-lets-make-text-and-vector-art-awesome" >}}

 The 2016 Kickstarter campaign is live right now, and the developers need your support.
 Check it out now and help Krita to become even more awesome!